a fee-based online consultation clinic for Obstetrics & Gynecology

 a slide under the microscope

-• Examination of urine: Examination of the urine for the presence of the chlamydia trachomatis organism can also be done but are less accurate than examination of body fluids.
+Examination of the urine for the presence of the chlamydia trachomatis organism can also be done but are less accurate than examination of body fluids.

-• Antibody formation: Antibodies against chlamydia trachomatis can be detected in the blood by special tests and the diagnosis confirmed.
+Antibodies against chlamydia trachomatis can be detected in the blood by special tests and the diagnosis confirmed.
 These tests are the ELISA test (Enzyme Linked ImmunoSorbent Assay ), the DFA (Direct Fluoroscent Antibody) test and the NAAT (Nucleic Acid Amplification) test.
 The first two tests are also called Rapid Tests since they can show results of chlamydia infection as early as 24 hours.
 They are done on body fluids while the NAAT can also be done in urine.

-• Chlamydia Culture: The diagnosis is by isolating and culturing chlamydia trachomatis in the laboratory.
+The diagnosis is by isolating and culturing chlamydia trachomatis in the laboratory.
 A smear is taken from a discharging lesion of the vulva or an abscess of the groin and cultured.
 The test is expensive and takes about 5 - 7 days to give a result.

 Treatment